-Around March I started thinking about applying for MIT Global Entrepreneurship Bootcamp, a program designed to teach you how to develop a strong start-up, with a high chance of success.
-Besides, Marius had told me about previous editions and had me convinced it was a life-changing experience.
+Around March, I started thinking about applying for MIT Global Entrepreneurship Bootcamp, a program designed to teach you how to develop a strong start-up, with a high chance of success.
+Besides, Marius Ursache, the co-founder of Grapefruit, already told me about previous editions and convinced me it was a life-changing experience.

 I finished the application in June.
 Honestly, I did not expect to pass on to the next step.
 There are hundreds of applications on each edition and only a few of them are selected.
 However, only a few days after submitting my online application, I was scheduled for a Skype interview.
 Two weeks later I received the email saying I was accepted at the MIT Bootcamp Entrepreneurship.
 I eventually found out there were almost 800 applicants and only 71 of them were selected, from 36 countries.
 I was one of the 71.